cydergoth/openwrt_vlan/README.md

 Although IPv6 is enabled on my configuration, I will keep this configuration to IPv4 only for simplicity.

-Each VLan also has corresponding WiFi SSID on the B and G wavelengths on the WiFi access point.
+Each VLan also has corresponding WiFi SSID on the 2.4Ghz and 5Ghz wavelengths on the WiFi access point.
 Whilst it is possible to also run a WiFi AP signon page, my guest network uses a WiFi password which is known to my friends.

 ### Firewall/Internet Gateway Router configuration